mauriciabad/SoT-REST/README.md

 ## Assignment statement

-Make a REST service and client(s) for the required case: **searching and buying flight tickets (for travlling with an airplane)**.
+Make a REST service and client(s) for the required case: **searching and buying flight tickets (for travelling with an airplane)**.
 You may make it simple or advanced, for example: clients can create account, search for flight tickets and buy them, etc.

 Detailed assessment criteria can be found here: [SOT Module Description and Assignments](SOT_Module_Description_and_Assignments.pdf)